-To strengthen community recycling support, more resources are being provided to expand the community recycling network with enhanced waste reduction and recycling support as well as environmental education at the district level, instilling a green living culture in the community.
-People are being educated on waste separation at source and clean recycling.
-To tackle food waste, strategies have been mapped out to reduce waste at source, reuse and donate, collect recyclables, and turn food waste into energy.
-The first organic resources recovery centre, O-PARK1, capable of processing 200 tonnes of food waste daily, started operating in 2018.
+To support the recycling industry and enhance recycling performance, the Government launched a two-year pilot scheme on waste plastic collection and recycling in three districts in 2020, and introduced territory-wide waste paper collection and recycling services in September 2020.
+To tackle food waste, there are strategies to reduce waste at source, reuse and donate, collect recyclables, and turn food waste into energy.
+The first organic resources recovery centre, O•PARK1, capable of processing 200 tonnes of food waste daily, started operating in 2018.

-Law and Order In 2019, a total of 59 225 crimes were recorded.
+Law and Order In 2020, a total of 63 232 crimes were recorded.
 Police officers patrol round the clock in urban and rural areas to maintain law and order.
 The Independent Commission Against Corruption fights corruption to keep the public and private sectors clean.
 The Customs and Excise Department takes vigorous action against copyright piracy and trademark counterfeiting, making Hong Kong a regional leader in the fight against pirated goods.

 Tax System Hong Kong's simple, low tax system is one of the most business-friendly in the world.
 Taxes are levied on only three types of income - salaries, property and profits.
 There is no value-added tax, sales tax, capital gains tax or inheritance tax.
-Only income sourced in Hong Kong is taxable.
-Profits Tax Profits are taxed if they arise in or are derived from a trade, profession or business in Hong Kong.
+Only income sourced in Hong Kong is taxable Profits Tax Profits are taxed if they arise in or are derived from a trade, profession or business in Hong Kong.
 The profits tax rate is 16.5 per cent for corporations and 15 per cent for individuals.
 Following the launch of a two-tiered profits tax rates regime in the year of assessment 2018/19, the profits tax rates for the first HK\$2 million of assessable profits of corporations and individuals were lowered to 8.25 per cent and 7.5 per cent respectively.
 Salaries Tax Everyone with an income arising in or derived from any office, employment or pension in Hong Kong is liable to salaries tax.
-Salaries tax is calculated at progressive rates on the net chargeable income, but the total salaries tax charged will not exceed 15 per cent of a person's net assessable income after deductions Property Tax Owners of land and/or buildings in Hong Kong are charged property tax based on rental income from property.
+Salaries tax is calculated at progressive rates on the net chargeable income, but the total salaries tax charged will not exceed 15 per cent of a person's net assessable income after deductions.
+Property Tax Owners of land and/or buildings in Hong Kong are charged property tax based on rental income from property.
 The rate is 15 per cent of the actual rent received after allowing 20 per cent for repairs and outgoings.
-Mandatory Provident Fund All employees aged 18 to 64, unless specifically exempted, must contribute 5 per cent of their relevant income to their Mandatory Provident Fund, up to a maximum of HK\$1,500 per month.
-This is matched by an equal contribution from the employer.
-In May 2020, all employers, 99 per cent relevant employees and 73 per cent of self-employed people were enrolled in Mandatory Provident Fund schemes.
-Media The media plays a key role in Hong Kong's success, as the free flow of information and ideas are vital to a free economy.
+Mandatory Provident Fund System All employees and self-employed persons aged 18 to 64, unless exempted, are required to join a Mandatory Provident Fund (MPF) scheme.
+An employer must contribute 5 per cent of an employee's relevant income as mandatory contributions for the employee, up to a maximum of HK\$1,500 per month (i.e. 5 per cent of the maximum relevant income level of \$30,000 per month).
+Employees have to make the same amount of mandatory contributions for themselves unless their relevant incomes are below the minimum relevant income level of \$7,100 per month.
+Self-employed persons must also contribute 5 per cent of their relevant incomes, subject to the minimum and maximum relevant income levels.
+As at end-March 2021, over 2.8 million employed persons enrolled in MPF schemes.
+Media The media plays a key role in Hong Kong's success, as the free flow of information and ideas is vital to a free economy.
 The media's role will remain crucial in the years to come, as information becomes an even more important factor in economic development.
-The Press